varuhn36/varuhn36/README.md

-Here's a list of the relevant courses I am currently taken or have already taken in my acadmeic journey at Waterloo:
+Here's a list of the relevant courses I am currently taking or have already taken in my acadmeic journey at Waterloo:

 Currently taking:
 - ECE 250 - Data Structures and Algorithms (C++)